HannahEmnett/InspectorBaxter/README.md

 - Phase immediately updates to 5 (standby) and master.py publishes on state.msg and obj_list.msg to notify of standby

 phase 1: training
-*Note: Must be first after phase 0*
-- user says "Baxter, learn <object 1 name>"
+- user says "Baxter, learn <object 1 name>" (this must be first after phase 0)
 - baxter_speech publishes state=1 and name="<object 1 name>" on State.msg
 - master is updated of training state
 - master pub pcl_update.msg on i/pcl_req